 A vice is nothing more than a virtue taken too far.

-Everyone knows this but no one agrees where the line should be drawn.
-It raises some important questions:
+Everyone knows about this relationship between vice and virtue but few agree where the line should be drawn and it raises some important questions:

 When does thrift become avarice?

 Or love become lust?

 But most important of all, when does empathy become a yard full of stray cats?

 It is something my wife and I argue about.
 Her definition of where too many cats begins and my definition of where empathy should end is an annual squabble.

 This is farm country.
 A region where grain bins punctuate the horizon and legions of semi-feral cats give chase to hosts of rodents.